BelledonneCommunications/linphone-android/README.md

 # Building the app

 If you have Android Studio, simply open the project, wait for the gradle synchronization and then build/install the app.
-It will download the linphone library from our Maven repository so you don't have to build anything yourself.
+It will download the linphone library from our Maven repository as an AAR file so you don't have to build anything yourself.

-If you don't have Android Studio, you can build and install the app using gradle directly:
+If you don't have Android Studio, you can build and install the app using gradle:
 ```
-./gradlew assemble
+./gradlew assembleDebug
 ```
-will compile the apk file (both debug and release, use assembleDebug or assembleRelease to only build one), and then
+will compile the APK file (assembleRelease to instead if you want to build a release package), and then
 ```
 ./gradlew installDebug
 ```
-to install the generated apk in the previous step (use installRelease instead if you built a release package).
+to install the generated APK in the previous step (use installRelease instead if you built a release package).

-APK files are stored within ```app/build/outputs/apk/debug/``` and ```app/build/outputs/apk/release```.
+APK files are stored within ```./app/build/outputs/apk/debug/``` and ```./app/build/outputs/apk/release/``` directories.

 ## Building a local SDK